 Even farmers who did not plant seed containing the MIR162 trait, may have suffered losses.
 Due to cross-pollination, Syngenta’s own side-by-side planting recommendation, and the method by which corn is grown, harvested, and distributed, the MIR162 trait can be found in essentially every exported shipment of U.S. Corn.
 As such China has rejected all shipments of U.S. Corn containing the MIR162 trait, costing farmers, shippers, grain elevators, and the entire U.S. Corn industry billions of dollars.

 WHO HAS A CLAIM?

 Heninger Garrison Davis GMO corn lawyers is investigating claims of economic and financial loss from exporters, distributors and farmers of corn and DDGS from across the US.
-Click here to see a list of potentially affected areas in the United States.

 FREE LEGAL CONSULTATION

 Please contact one of our China GMO corn lawyers to learn more about the legal options available to you, please contact us today to schedule your free Syngenta corn lawsuit review.